doradame/serieBot/README.md

 **Problem:** No suggestions found

 **Solution:** The streaming service might not be available in your region, or there might be no content matching all your filters.
 Try:
-- Broadening your search (e.g., remove duration filter)
+- Broadening your search (e.g., try different genres or moods)
 - Trying different providers
 - Checking if the provider name is spelled correctly